magarittenguyen/ST558_Project3_GroupF/ST558-Project-3.md

 ![](ST558-Project-3_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-From the above we note that none of our selected variables share a correlation with the number of shares.
+From the above plot we note that none of our selected variables appear to share any meaningful correlation with the number of shares.
+However number of words in the content and number of images appear to have a moderate/strong positive correlation.

-Next lets create a few scatter plots to get a visual of the data.
+Next, lets create a few scatter plots to get a better visual of this correlation.

 We start by examining Trend of Number of words in the content vs Number of shares, Trend of Number of images vs Number of shares, Trend of